 These terms describe close, affectionate, non-sexual bonds between two men or two women.
 Think of bromances and womances like next-level friendships, these pairings are definitely in BFF territory.
 They love each other, but they aren’t in love with each other.

-This term is used to describe coworkers or colleagues who are super close, to the point that they might rely on each other the way they would a romantic partner, without the romance part.
+“Work spouses” are coworkers who are so close, they rely on each other the way they would a romantic partner.
+Except, there’s no romance.

-They might run errands for each other, attend events and conferences as each other’s plus one and hang out together socially outside of the office.
-They are also known for sticking up for each other (and covering for each other, as needed) in the office setting.
+They might run errands for each other, attend events together, and hang out together outside of the office.
+They are also known for sticking up for each other (and covering for each other) in the office.

 In a word, yes.
 However, it’s important to understand that your romantic partner may need you to set clear boundaries with your platonic friend in order to feel comfortable.
 (And only you know how okay you are with this.)